enanomapper/nano-lazar-paper/nano-lazar.md

 - weighted random forests

 In addition we intend to address the important topic of *reproducible research* with this publication.
-It is in our experience frequently impossible to reproduce computational experiments for a variety of reasons, e.g.
+In our experience it is frequently impossible to reproduce computational experiments for a variety of reasons, e.g.

 - publications lack important details about algorithms